-The market breadth, indicating the overall health of the market, was positive.
-On the BSE, 1,329 shares rose and 1,293 shares fell.
-A total of 166 shares were unchanged.
+The market breadth was just about positive.
+On BSE, 1083 shares rose and 1050 shares fell.
+A total of 128 shares were unchanged.

 Powered by Capital Market - Live News